krk2024/weatherforecastwebapp--frontend-/README.md

 - CSS3 for styling and layout
 - JavaScript for interactivity and API consumption
 - OpenWeatherMap API for weather data integration
+# Weather Forecast Web App

+This repository contains a web-based weather forecasting app.

+## How to use

+1. Download the `weatherapp.zip` file from this repository.
+2. Extract the ZIP file on your computer.
+3. Open the extracted folder.
+4. Open `index.html` (or the main HTML file) in your web browser to use the app.

+**Note:** The code is provided as a ZIP file only.